rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br>

-Conversion rates across channels have increased over time, with Organic (7.4%) and Direct(7%) performing at levels comparable to Paid Search(6.6%), despite Paid operating at significantly higher traffic volumes.
-In my view, this parity suggests that traffic scale alone is not driving conversion performance, and highlights the need to examine funnel efficiency and stage-level behavior rather than relying solely on aggregate conversion metrics.
+Conversion rates across channels have increased over time, with Organic and Direct performing at levels comparable to Paid search, despite Paid operating at significantly higher traffic volumes.
+Since conversion rates across channels are at par, we need a stratergy for to improve brand awareness and stickyness so that the traffic we attract from paid search, which is almost 81%, could be then get converted to organic searches and direct traffic.